SHA-mbles/SHA-mbles.github.io/README.md

 #  Our Contributions

-## Complexity improvements
+## Complexity Improvements

 We have significantly improved the complexity of SHA-1 attacks, with a speedup factor around 10.
 More precisely, we have reduced the cost of a collision attack from 2<sup>64.7</sup> to 2<sup>61.2</sup>, and the cost of a chosen-prefix collision attack from 2<sup>67.1</sup> to 2<sup>63.4</sup> (on a GTX 970 GPU).

-## Record computation
+## Record Computation

 We implemented the entire chosen-prefix collision attack with those improvements.
 This attack is extremely technical, contains many details, various steps, and requires a lot of engineering work.
 In order to perform this computation with a small academic budget, we rented cheap gaming or mining GPUs from [GPUserversrental](https://www.gpuserversrental.com/), rather that the datacenter-grade hardware used by big cloud providers.
 We have successfully run the computation during two months last summer, using 900 GPUs (Nvidia GTX 1060).

 As a side result, this shows that it now costs less than 100k USD to break cryptography with a security level of 64 bits (i.e. to compute 2<sup>64</sup> operations of symmetric cryptography).

-## PGP key-certification forgery
+## PGP/GnuPG Impersonation

 We chose the PGP/GnuPG Web of Trust as demonstration of our chosen-prefix collision attack against SHA-1.
 The Web of Trust is a trust model used for PGP that relies on users signing each other’s identity certificate, instead of using a central PKI.
-For compatibility reasons the legacy branch of GnuPG (version 1.4) still uses SHA-1 by default for key-certification signatures.
+For compatibility reasons the legacy branch of GnuPG (version 1.4) still uses SHA-1 by default for identity certification.

-Using our SHA-1 chosen-prefix collision, we have created two PGP keys with different UserIDs, so that key B is a legitimate key for Bob (to be signed by the Web of Trust), but the signature can be transferred to key A which is a forged key with Alice’s ID.
+Using our SHA-1 chosen-prefix collision, we have created two PGP keys with different UserIDs and colliding certificates: key B is a legitimate key for Bob (to be signed by the Web of Trust), but the signature can be transferred to key A which is a forged key with Alice’s ID.
 The signature will still be valid because of the collision, but Bob controls key A with the name of Alice, and signed by a third party.
-Therefore, he can sign any document in the name of Alice.
+Therefore, he can impersonate Alice and sign any document in her name.

 # Our Chosen-Prefix Collision Example